sourcegraph/handbook/content/talent/hiring/job_boards.md

 - [LinkedIn](https://www.linkedin.com/jobs/search/?keywords=sourcegraph).
 All jobs that are publically listed in our applicant tracking system are automatically pushed to LinkedIn.
 - ["Ask HN: Who is Hiring" monthly thread](hacker-news-who-is-hiring.md).
 Devon Coords posts one job to Hacker News on the first of every month.
 - [RemoteWoman](https://remotewoman.com/).
 RemoteWoman scrapes our career page, we can also message them to manually post our unlisted roles.
 - [Tech Ladies](https://www.hiretechladies.com/).
 With our current plan we can post up to 10 roles at a time (and can rotate out roles as they are filled).
-Nick Snyder owns this list and payments are made with Nick's Brex.
+Devon Coords owns this list and payments are made with Nick's Brex.
 We can update our posted roles anytime by emailing jobpostings@hiretechladies.com.
 - [Glassdoor] Coming soon
 - [Blind] Coming soon